 When a general message is sent to a general message queue, its initial status is Active.
 After it is fetched out, its status will become Inactive within the time period specified by

 VisibilityTimeout.
 If the message is not deleted after the period specified by

 VisibilityTimeout elapses, its status will become Active again; otherwise, its status will become Deleted.
 The maximum period of time during which the message can be retained is subject to the

 MessageRetentionPeriod attribute value specified when the queue is created.
 After this period elapses, the message will become Expired and be repossessed.

-Consumers can only retrieve the messages in an Active status.
-This ensures that a message cannot be repeatedly consumed in the same period of time but can be repeatedly consumed in sequence.
+Consumers can read only Active messages, which ensures that a message will not be repeatedly consumed simultaneously but can be repeatedly consumed sequentially.

 Component 1 sends message A, which has multiple redundancies across CMQ servers, to a queue.

 After getting ready to process messages, component 2 will retrieve messages from the queue, and message A will be returned.
 When being processed, message A still stays in the queue.
 Within the hidden duration of fetched messages, other businesses cannot get message A.

 Component 2 can delete message A from the queue to avoid receiving and processing it again after the hidden duration of fetched messages elapses.
 It can also retain message A so that other businesses can consume message A repeatedly.